Singleton Mills homepage > The Kurrajong Watermills > Limestone Millstones discovery at Kurrajong

 In late 2024, we made a surprising discovery about the two old millstones that have been preserved from the Singleton Family watermills at Kurrajong in New South Wales (NSW).

 A very close examination of the two millstones that are on display in Memorial Park in Kurrajong revealed that they were quarried from limestone from a prehistoric coral reef!
 Further intensive research suggested that they were almost certainly quarried on Norfolk Island during its First Colonial Settlement period (1788–1814).
-To read the full story, download our free eBook: Limestone Millstones identified at Kurrajong! |
+To read the full story, download our free eBook (May 2025): Limestone Millstones identified at Kurrajong!
+BUT WAIT, THERE'S MORE!
+In August 2025, Frank and Valerie Holland kindly contributed over 200 photographs which they had just taken for us on Norfolk Island.
+In December 2025, we completed an intensive analysis of these photographs, revealing even more about the background history of our rare Kurrajong limestone millstones.
+Read Part 2 of our Kurrajong Limestone Millstones story!
+NEW EBOOK, DECEMBER 2025 Part 2: Investigating the Norfolk Island Origin |

 Although many limestone millstones were quarried on Norfolk Island during its First Settlement, surviving millstones are extremely rare.
 Only one millstone is known to have survived on Norfolk Island; and these two millstones at Kurrajong, NSW, may be the only ones that still exist on the Australian mainland.